baileyp/py-sweep/README.md

 ### 0.4.0

-- Updated rendering so playing larger boards is a big easier
+- Updated rendering so playing larger boards is a bit easier

 ### 0.3.0